 A different tax rate applies to your short-term capital gains rather than your long-term capital gains.
 Short-term capital gains, which are gains realized on stocks you owned for one year or less, are taxed at the same rate as your ordinary income.
 Long-term capital gains, which are gains from selling stocks you owned for more than one year, are taxed at the lower capital gains tax rates.

 2018 Capital Gains Rates

-The Tax Cuts and Jobs Act changed the tax brackets, but the capital gains rates still range from zero percent to 20 percent.
-However, instead of the rates being based on your income tax bracket, the rates are now based on dollar amounts.
-For example, for singles, the zero percent rate applies to capital gains income when your total income is less than $77,200, the 15 percent rate applies to income between $77,200 and $479,000 and the 20 percent rate applies to income in excess of $479,000.
+The Tax Cuts and Jobs Act changed the tax brackets, but the long-term capital gains rates still range from zero percent to 20 percent.
+However, instead of the rates being based on your income tax bracket, the rates are based on dollar amounts.
+For example, for singles, the zero percent rate applies to capital gains income when your total income is no more than $38,600, the 15 percent rate applies to income between $38,601 and $425,800 and the 20 percent rate applies to income in excess of $425,801.

 Capital Gains Tax Rate 2017

 The 2017 capital gains rates also run from zero percent to 20 percent, but the applicable capital gains rate depends on the ordinary tax rate that would have applied if the income had been ordinary income.
 If the income would have been taxed at a rate below 25 percent, the capital gains tax rate is zero percent.
 If the income would have been taxed at 25 percent or higher, except for the 39.6 percent bracket, the rate is 15 percent.
 Finally, if the income would have fallen in the top 39.6 percent tax bracket, the rate is 20 percent.